Skip to main content

 3. Preventative Measures

-The primary method for deterring accounting fraud is to intensify to a moral mindset, yet there are additional factors to consider in a current profits distribution system.
-Management companies assume financial risks and make investments before an artist's initial commercial release.
-Consequently, when an artist generates revenues following their debut, the company is justified in utilizing these revenues to recoup its expenses until it reaches a point of equilibrium, after which it may distribute the profits to the artist.
-If artists are not permitted to opt out of settlement methods that prioritize company expenses, then the system must be supplemented to reduce the likelihood of the above examples occurring.
-The underlying cause of most accounting irregularities is that the company is the primary recipient of revenues, rather than the artist.
-To avert this structural cause, it is feasible to aggregate all revenues generated by the artist's endeavors in a joint bank escrow account, opened by the artist and the company.
-Subsequently, the proceeds can be disbursed to their respective bank accounts once the artist's accounting materials have been reviewed and the results agreed upon.
+The primary method for deterring accounting fraud is to intensify a moral mindset; however, there are additional factors to consider in the current profit distribution system.
+Management companies assume financial risks and make investments before an artist’s initial commercial release.
+Consequently, when an artist generates revenue following their debut, the company is justified in utilizing this revenue to recoup its expenses until it reaches a point of equilibrium, after which it may distribute the profits to the artist.
+If artists are not permitted to opt out of settlement methods that prioritize company expenses, then the system must be supplemented to reduce the likelihood of these occurrences.
+The underlying cause of most accounting irregularities is that the company is the primary recipient of revenue rather than the artist.
+To avert this structural issue, it is feasible to aggregate all revenue generated by the artist’s endeavors into a joint escrow account opened by the artist and the company.
+Subsequently, the proceeds can be disbursed to their respective bank accounts once the artist’s accounting materials have been reviewed and the results agreed upon.

 While legislation represents a fundamental minimum, a moral mindset is arguably the most crucial element in any economy.
-However, maintaining the insufficiency of a coherent system in this industry, it is challenging to anticipate optimal outcomes.
+However, given the insufficiency of a coherent system in this industry, it is challenging to anticipate optimal outcomes.
 The probability of a K-pop idol trainee achieving significant success and global recognition is relatively low.
-Nevertheless, the process of training and debuting is lengthy and arduous, and it is only just that the profits of the idol star, which are the result of considerable effort, should be distributed accurately and fairly.
+Nevertheless, the process of training and debuting is lengthy and arduous, and it is only right that the profits of the idol star, resulting from considerable effort, are distributed fairly and accurately.

 * Series Articles